ArgyllPRO ColorMeter is an innovative

 Feedback, suggestions and comments are welcome.

-iPod/iPhone/iPad version ?
+there be an iPod/iPhone/iPad version ?

 A: Unfortunately this is